AMISO-MY/amiso-my.github.io/docs/_pages/ysc.md

     const distance = targetDate - now;

     if (distance < 0) {
-      document.getElementById("countdown").innerHTML = "The event has started!";
+      document.getElementById("timer").innerHTML = "The event has started!";
       return;
     }